 This course is designed for those students interested in understanding the processes by which plants grow and how that understanding can be used to improve the quality of plants grown in the garden, the landscape, and the home.
 Students will also examine the structure and function of flowering plants.
 A workshop approach will be used and experiments will be conducted in the lab and greenhouse.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 BIO 122.
 Zoology: The Biology Of Animals.
 4 Credits.

+This course focuses on the unity and diversity within the animal kingdom.
 Animals are found in every environment and have various roles or niches that they occupy in these environments.
 Each environment presents different problems that these animals overcome with various structural, functional, and behavioral adaptations.
 The study of these adaptations is the central theme of this course.
-Laboratory is an integral part of this course with a focus on living animals with a minimal amount of dissection.
+Laboratory is an integral part of this course with a focus on comparative anatomy through dissection of preserved specimens.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 Prerequisites: ENG 098, FYE 101, RDG 098, MAT 092 or placement.
-Spring.

 BIO 128.
 Plants And Society.
 3 Credits.